RunForest1/pandemia/README.md

 npm run dev
 ```

-Open http://localhost:5173 — the site is fully functional; no need to run
+Open <http://localhost:5173> — the site is fully functional, the backend isn't
-the backend.
+needed.

-If you also want to run the backend (to develop or check the server side):
+To run the backend as well (to work on or check the server side):

 ```bash
 npm run server:install